gadaxmagicgadax/DHTmqttNutanixIoT/README.md

 Why a smartphone hotspot ?
 Because if you want to test the device you should move around  to get different latitude/longitude/altitude data.
 I have a car with USB port so I used a USB cable and connect the ESP32 directly in my car.
 My iphone provided the hotspot for the WIFI.

-The upload.sh chell file containes the exact list of uploads you have to do:
+The upload.sh shell file containes the exact list of uploads you have to do:

 ```
 #!/bin/bash